sherpalabsio/local_sherpa/README.md

 # Run all the tests from a folder for all the supported shells
 $ make test tests/features

-# Run all the tests for Zsh
-$ make test_zs

-# Run a single test for Zsh
-$ make test_zs tests/features/edit_test.sh

-# Run all the tests from a folder for Zsh
-$ make test_zs tests/features

-# Run all the tests for Bash
-$ make test_bash

-# Run a single test for Bash
-$ make test_bash tests/features/edit_test.sh

-# Run all the tests from a folder for Bash
-$ make test_bash tests/features

 # Run all the tests for all the supported shells in Ubuntu
 $ make test_all_in_ubuntu